-The Academic Progress Committee is responsible for hearing cases that are referred to it by the dean of academic advising and co-curricular programs or in which respondents have elected, in accordance with the procedures laid out in the code, to have their case heard by the committee.
+The Academic Progress Committee is responsible for hearing cases that are referred to it by the dean of Academic Advising and Co-curricular Programs or in which respondents have elected, in accordance with the procedures laid out in the code, to have their case heard by the committee.
 For a hearing to take place, at least five committee members (at least three with faculty status) must be present.

-Student members deliberate and vote during the committee's determination of responsibility, but student members do not participate in discussions regarding sanctioning of a respondent.
+Student members deliberate and vote during the committee's determination of responsibility, but student members do not tor code of conduct participate in discussions regarding sanctioning of a respondent.
 The committee makes its determination by majority vote of those present at each stage of the process.